eiyer28/yhack26/README.md

 **TradFi-style risk analytics for Polymarket prediction markets.**

-PolyGreeks prices Polymarket crypto contracts as cash-or-nothing binary options, sources implied volatility from Deribit, and computes Greeks for any position.
-The spread between Polymarket's crowd-implied probability and the model-implied probability surfaces hedgeable mispricings — and the Greeks tell you exactly how to hedge them.
+PolyGreeks prices Polymarket crypto contracts as cash-or-nothing binary European options, sources implied volatility using real cryprocurrency prices, and computes the Greeks for any position.
+The spread between Polymarket's crowd-implied probability and the model-implied probability is a mispricing that can theoretically be exploited with dynamic hedging (as per Black-Scholes), and the Greeks tell you exactly how to construct these hedges.

 ---

 ## The core insight

-A Polymarket contract like *"BTC > $80k by June 27"* is structurally identical to a **cash-or-nothing binary call option**: it pays $1 if the condition is met, $0 otherwise.
-This means the full machinery of binary options pricing applies:
+A Polymarket contract like *"BTC > $80k by June 27"* is structurally identical to a cash-or-nothing binary call option: it pays $1 if the condition is met, $0 otherwise.
+This means that the variation of Black-Scholes that works for binary options pricing can be applied.
+Specifically,

 - The market price implies a probability: $p_{PM} = \text{live Polymarket price}$
-- Deribit's implied vol surface implies a separate model probability: $p_{BS} = \mathcal{N}(d_2)$
+- Deribit's implied vol surface combined with options theory implies a separate model probability: $p_{BS} = \mathcal{N}(d_2)$
-- The spread $|p_{PM} - p_{BS}|$ is a measurable, hedgeable mispricing
+- The spread $|p_{PM} - p_{BS}|$ is a measurable mispricing that can be exploited with hedging.

 Binary option pricing formula: